DoggieLicc/discord-sdg-helper/README.md

 `=Town Power:+40` - Adds the weight of all roles with Town Power tag by 40 (50)

 `=%Cleric:1000` - Sets weight of cleric spawning to 1000

+`=%Oracle:20:1` - Multiply weight of Oracle spawning by 20, but when 1 Oracle generates, the weight will be normal again for future slots

 If the filter matches no roles, or if the weight of a role <= 0, generation will fail.